tmolteno/necpp/README.md

 	make
 	sudo make install

+To build a debugging version use

+       ./configure --prefix=dbg CPPFLAGS=-DDEBUG CXXFLAGS="-g -O0"

 ##Instructions for Compiling on Windows

 Versions of nec2++ since 1.2.3 now compile fine with the MinGW (http://www.mingw.org/) free compiler tools.
 Just download the source distribution, and follow the unix installation guide (./configure and make).